Bandula Warnapura: Arosa Sri Lanka

 Disputes had arisen among members of the Sri Lankan team and its administration only a few months after Sri Lanka's inaugural Test match.
 This resulted in a "rebel tour" of apartheid South Africa (which was banned from international cricket at the time).
 Several Sri Lankan players took part in this tour, and the team which was captained by Warnapura and named Arosa Sri Lanka, left the country in secret in September 1982.
 The tour was unsuccessful; Arosa Sri Lanka played 12 matches and lost 10 of them, while the other two ended in draws.
 As a result of this tour, the Board of Control for Cricket in Sri Lanka (BCCSL) imposed 25-year bans from all forms of cricket on all Sri Lankan players who participated, including Warnapura.
 Although the ban was revoked after nine years, Warnapura did not play international cricket again.
 He later claimed that not only financial issues but pressure from some members of the BCCSL forced them to undertake the tour, and expressed disappointment at the fact that no formal inquiry was held.

 Later life

-He has functioned as the coach of the Sri Lankan team, and has also served in its administration.
+He served as the coach of the Sri Lankan team, and has also served in its administration.
 He also coached Mahela Jayawardene at the Nalanda College and was also a Under-19 national coach of Russel Arnold.
 He became an administrator at the Bloomfield Club in 1991 after the end of the ban which he served for being part of Sri Lanka's Arosa tour of South Africa in 1982.

 Warnapura was an official of the Asian Cricket Council.
 Warnapura participated as a judge in the reality show Youth With Talent telecasted by Independent Television Network in 2016–17.

 Death

-In October 2021, Warnapura was admitted to hospital due to an issue around his diabetes, with doctors forced to amputate his left leg.
+In October 2021, Warnapura was admitted to hospital due to a diabetes-related issue, with doctors forced to amputate his left leg.
 He died on 18 October 2021 while receiving treatment at a private hospital in Colombo.